VU-BEAM-Lab/GENRE/README.md

 If you have questions, suggestions, or bugs to report, please use the Issues section of this repository or contact Christopher Khan (christopher.m.khan@vanderbilt.edu).

 ## Contributing
 For contributing to this repository, please fork the repository and submit your proposed contributions in the form of a pull request.
-When submitting a pull request, please provide a detailed description of the proposed contributions and add the repository manager, @Christopher-Khan, as a reviewer.
+When submitting a pull request, please provide a detailed description of the proposed contributions and add @Christopher-Khan (repository manager) as a reviewer.
 The pull request will then be reviewed, and if it is approved, it will be merged with the master branch of the repository.

 ## Acknowledgements
 This work was supported by NIH grants R01EB020040 and S10OD016216-01 and NAVSEA grant N0002419C4302.